Multisample DNA + Protein#

 Variant selection and Subclone identification#

-In this section of the notebook, all variants remaining in the data will populate in a variant table.
-This table is interaction, variants can be selected, and rows can be sorted by ascending/descending values.
-The variant name can be clicked on and will navigate to the variants varsome url in your default browser.
+In this section of the notebook, all variants remaining in the dataset will populate in a variant table.
+This table is interactive, variants can be selected, and rows can be sorted by ascending/descending values.
+The variant name can be clicked on and will navigate to the variant’s varsome page in the default browser.

 1. Variants selected in this table will populate in a subclone table below.